-She went on to serve as a member of the AUAA executive from 1975 to 1980 and was AUAA president between 1976 and 78.
-She was president of the CIAU from 1980 to 84 and received the Austin-Matthews Award for outstanding contribution to Canadian intercollegiate sport.
+And that interest has yet to wane.
+She served as a member of the Atlantic Universities Athletic Association executive from 1975-1980, and was AUAA president between 1976-1978.
+Her CIAU presidency ran from 1980-1984, and in 1982, she received the Austin-Matthews Award for outstanding contribution to Canadian intercollegiate sport.

-Chard’s volunteer organizational activities include one World and one Canadian wheelchair basketball championship, the Pan-Am Games for disabled athletes, and the Nova Scotia Special Olympics.
-She has served on the organizing committee for various Atlantic Bowls, was Assistant Chef-de-Mission for Canada at the World University Games in Japan in 1985, and also acted as Chef-de-Mission in 1987 for the games in Zagreb.
+Her volunteer organizational activities include: one World and one Canadian wheelchair basketball championship, the Pan-American Games for disabled athletes, and the Nova Scotia Special Olympics.
+She served on the organizing committee for various Atlantic Bowl football championships and was Assistant Chef-de-Mission for Canada’s entry at the World University Student Summer Games in Kobe, Japan, in 1985.
+She served as Chef-de-Mission for the 1987 World Student Summer Games in Zagreb, Yugoslavia, in 1987.

 Elizabeth passed away on May 5th, 2007.